 What is Elastane Fabric?
 You've probably heard people use elastane, Lycra, and spandex interchangeably.
 Depending on which part of the world you're in, you'll hear people use those three words to describe the same type of fabric.
-What is elastane fabric and why would people call it something else?
-In this article, we'll be giving you the full lowdown on elastane fabric, its history, what it's used for, and why it's also called spandex or Lycra.
+What is elastane fabric, and why would people call it something else?
+In this article, we'll be giving you the full breakdown on elastane fabric, its history, what it's used for, and why it's also called spandex or Lycra.

 What Is Elastane?

-What is Elastane History
+What is Elastane's History?

 The history of elastane can be traced back to the second world war.
 At that time, rubber was highly coveted as it was used to make all kinds of equipment.
 With the demand for rubber soaring and the price fluctuating, there was a need to find an alternative.